CINCINNATI -- Don’t be a no-show at the Pumpkin Patch Fall Festival and Pig Roast in College Hill in October. It could be political suicide.

 What happens in the general election, when voter turnout is much higher, is something strategists will watch closely.

 “What’s so interesting about the second ward is they have this mix … Madisonville is traditionally an African American community and Oakley is full of young professionals, so that’s a very eclectic ward,” Tighe said.

 Because it is so competitive, Cranley and Simpson will likely spend a lot of time here, Tighe said.

 In fact, Cranley ran in Madisonville’s 5k race on Sept.
 9 and Simpson attended the Jazz and BBQ Fest afterward.

-“We always get a lot of attention, especially in a citywide election," said Bob Igoe, vice president of Madisonville Community Council and a longtime resident and business owner.
+“We always get a lot of attention, especially in a citywide election," said Bob Igoe, a longtime resident and business owner.
 "We’re a very important neighborhood because of our diversity,”

 What are top priorities for Oakley and Madisonville voters?